 But to take the stress out of it further, it was time to look for an awning that's a bit smaller, but still big enough for our family.

-When I saw the new range of caravan awnings from Outwell, I was very impressed.
-And they kindly sent one over to review 😀
+I was very impressed when I saw the new range of caravan awnings from Outwell.
+And they kindly sent one over to review :D

 The Outwell Tide Awning